 The Master Plan

-During 2014, Botanica and the Perkins+Will team created the conceptual design of the Waterfront Botanical Gardens.
-The team studied the site in detail, worked to understand how our site relates to adjacent neighborhoods and listened to Botanica members and community stakeholders to understand what we hope the gardens will be – all to ensure the best possible Master Plan.
+In 2014, Botanica and the architectural design firm, Perkins & Will, created the conceptual design of the Waterfront Botanical Gardens.
+The team studied the site in detail, worked to understand how our site relates to adjacent neighborhoods, and listened to Botanica members and community stakeholders to understand what we hope the gardens will be – all to ensure the best possible Master Plan.

-The second major phase of the Waterfront Botanical Gardens includes the remaining major outdoor garden areas.
-In addition to the Children’s Garden and the Planted Trellis, this phase will also create the Palisades Garden, Japanese Garden, Secret Garden, Medicinal Garden, Sensory Garden, and the Garden Galleries.
+Phase 2B of the Waterfront Botanical Gardens includes several remaining major outdoor garden areas.
+In addition to the Children’s Garden and the Planted Trellis, this phase will also create the Palisades Garden, Secret Garden, Sensory Garden, and more.